Chair of the Africa Progress Panel, former Secretary-General of the United Nations and Nobel Laureate

 Mr Annan took up his first UN position with the World Health Organisation in Geneva in 1962.
 His career has included positions with the Office of the UN High Commissioner for Refugees and the Department for Peacekeeping Operations.
 Since leaving the UN, Mr Annan has continued to press for more effective policies to serve the poorest and most vulnerable, particularly in Africa.

-In addition to his work with the Africa Progress Panel, Mr Annan works with the Kofi Annan Foundation, the Alliance for a Green Revolution in Africa, the Mo Ibrahim Foundation and the Elders.
-He is a board member, patron or honorary member of the UN Foundation, the World Economic Forum, the Carnegie Endowment for International Peace, the Carnegie Corporation of New York, the Club of Madrid, and the World Organisation Against Torture.
+In addition to his work with the Africa Progress Panel, Mr Annan is also Chair of the Kofi Annan Foundation and Chair of the Elders.
+He is a board member, patron, honorary member, or Chair Emeritus of many organisations, including the Alliance for a Green Revolution in Africa (AGRA), the UN Foundation, the World Economic Forum, the Carnegie Endowment for International Peace, the Carnegie Corporation of New York, the Club of Madrid, and the World Organisation Against Torture.

 Mr Annan currently serves as Chancellor of the University of Ghana, Global Fellow at Columbia University in the United States, and Li Ka Shing Professor at the Lee Kuan Yew School of Public Policy at the National University of Singapore.